-Founded in early 1906 and known as the Vale of Atholl Pipers Association, the pipe band wore the Murray of Atholl tartan.
-Nine months later, on Wednesday 3rd October 1906, they held their first AGM in the old school buildings, Pitlochry where an excerpt of the minutes reads…
+Founded in early 1906 and known as the Vale of Atholl Pipers’ Association, the pipe band wore the Murray of Atholl tartan.
+Nine months later, on Wednesday 3rd October, 1906, the first AGM took place in the old school buildings in Pitlochry where an excerpt of the minutes reads:

 “The receipts since the inception of the society about nine months ago have been most satisfactory and amount to £89-12-8 and expenditure amounts to £89-9-10.
 There is therefore a balance of 2/10 in hand.”